 After a long walk under the sun, it was great to refresh a little

 However I think that sadly they were dropping food to attract the fish so we could see a lot of them.
-But this is is great for sustainability.
+But this is not great for sustainability.

 Want to see more of the CANARY ISLANDS?